Find a Doctor

 Sports related injuries to the hand, wrist, and elbow.
 Congenital and pediatric hand surgery.
 Trauma and arthritis of the hand, wrist and elbow.
 Microvascular surgery.

 Dr. Chhabra's main area of research is focused on enhancing healing of flexor tendon lacerations in the hand.
 He has an active laboratory investigating the effect of growth factors and tissue engineering principles and how these tools can be used to accelerate flexor tendon healing to allow for improved clinical outcomes.
 His work has been presented at numerous meetings including the American Academy of Orthopaedic Surgery, the American Society for Surgery of the Hand, and the Orthopaedic Research Society.
 His research is supported by the NIH/NIAMS.

 Bobby Chhabra: Education

-Dr. Chhabra graduated from the Johns Hopkins University with undergraduate degree in Biology before completing his medical education at the University of Virginia School of Medicine.
-He completed his Orthopaedic Surgery at the University of Virginia Health System.
+Dr. Chhabra graduated from Johns Hopkins University with an undergraduate degree in Biology before completing his medical education at the University of Virginia School of Medicine.
+He completed his Orthopaedic Surgery residency at the University of Virginia Health System.
 He received his fellowship training in hand and upper extremity, microvascular and congenital hand surgery at the Hand Center of San Antonio and Texas Scottish Rite Hospital.

 Bobby Chhabra: Professional Expertise